kubernetes/community/contributors/design-proposals/node/disk-accounting.md

 Image layers and writable layers are stored under `/var/lib/docker/overlay/<id>`.

-Identical files are hardlinked between images.
+Identical files are hard-linked between images.

 The image layers contain all their data under a `root` subdirectory.